-Go Trekking: Pangot has some easy walks through rich oak and rhododendron forests!
-One popular walk through the forest is from Pangot to Kilbury forest resthouse.
-A long trail (15 km to and fro) leading up to Naina peak at 8,563m affords picture perfect views of snow-clad peaks of Nanda Devi, Trishul and Nanda Ghunti, to name a few.
+Go Trekking: Pangot has some easy walks through rich oak and rhododendron forests along with numerous perennial creeks and streams!
+One popular walk through the woods is from Pangot to Kilbury forest resthouse.
+A long trail (15 km to and fro) leading up to Naina peak at 8,563m offers a picture-perfect view of snow-clad peaks of Nanda Devi, Trishul and Nanda Ghunti, to name a few.

-- While a small village, Jeolikot has a colonial past that is worth exploring with old ivy emblazoned cottages and cemeteries found tucked away in hidden corners and pathways.
+- Jeolikot has a colonial past that is worth exploring by checking out its old ivy emblazoned cottages and cemeteries found tucked away in hidden corners and pathways.

 - Among the more popular cottages is the House of Warwick Sahib, a retired major of the British army who lived in Jeolikot.
 What made Major Warwick more than a footnote in Jeolikot’s history is the fantastic secret hung on, till death, that he was actually a she!